POLICE: Missing Hackensack Man Found With Violent Ex-Con Who Bummed Ride To Paterson For Drugs

 A missing 82-year-old Hackensack man who became the subject of a statewide Silver Alert was found Friday morning with an ex-con who police said convinced him to drive him to Paterson, among other destinations, over the course of some 18 or so hours.

 Nathaniel James-Booth -- whose 25-year criminal history includes arrests for kidnapping and robbery -- was immediately seized by police who found him in a car driven by John Ingallinera near the corner of Lehigh and Essex streets, said Capt.
-Darren DeWitt, the officer in charge of the Hackensack Police Department.
+Darren DeWitt.

 They charged James-Booth, 42, with illegal possession of Percocet, DeWitt said.